Education Law: Public K-12

 OUR REPUTATION

-Bowles Rice attorneys have served all of West Virginia’s 55 county boards of education, its multi-county career centers, the West Virginia Department of Education, professional associations and educational services cooperatives.
-U.S. News & World Report's Best Law Firms recognizes Bowles Rice as a Tier 1 law firm in the practice of education law.
+Bowles Rice attorneys have served all 55 of West Virginia’s county boards of education, every multi-county career center and educational services cooperative, the State Department of Education, and various professional associations of administrators.
+Best Law Firms recognizes Bowles Rice as a Tier 1 law firm in the practice of education law.

-Over the past two decades, hundreds of school administrators and their staffs have enrolled in our invitation-only Signature Series Workshops, where they received focused school law instruction in an interactive, small group setting.
+Beginning in 2003, hundreds of school administrators and their staffs have enrolled in our invitation-only Signature Series Workshops, which offer school law instruction in an interactive, small group setting.
+No other West Virginia law firm produces a similar school law education and training program.

-Bowles Rice lawyers are regularly invited to speak at educators’ annual conferences, including statewide meetings of the West Virginia School Board Association, the West Virginia Association of School Administrators, the West Virginia Association of School Human Resource Officials and the West Virginia Association of School Business Officials (follow this link and select "Presentations & Events" for a comprehensive overview).
+Bowles Rice lawyers are regularly invited to speak at educators’ annual conferences, including statewide meetings of the West Virginia School Board Association, the West Virginia Association of School Administrators, the West Virginia Association of School Human Resource Officials, the West Virginia Council of Administrators of Special Education, and the West Virginia Association of School Business Officials (follow this link and select "Presentations & Events" for a comprehensive overview).
 During the summer months, school boards across the state engage us to lead back-to-school workshops for administrators, teachers and service personnel.
-Policymakers at the state and local levels regularly request our input.
-On occasion, we address committees of the Legislature on bills affecting public education.
+Policymakers at the state and local levels regularly request our input and, on occasion, we address committees of the Legislature about bills affecting public education.

-More than 700 school board members, school leaders and their administrative staffs subscribe to our quarterly education law eNewsletter and our annual publication, Highlights of West Virginia Legislation Affecting Public Education.
+More than 700 school board members, school leaders, and their administrative staffs subscribe to our quarterly education law eNewsletter and our annual publication, Highlights of West Virginia Legislation Affecting Public Education.
+Our Education Law Team also produces the WVEduCast: An Education Law Podcast to expand our outreach to clients and share perspectives on a variety of education-related legal issues.

 OUR CAPABILITIES